-Aetna identifies PQoC concerns related to our network providers including Home and Community-Based Services (HCBS), by researching member complaints, medical records and sampling for "never events".
-We work to resolve these care concerns in an expeditious manner and follow up to ensure required interventions are implemented.
+Aetna Better Health of Michigan has a process for identifying PQoC concerns related to our provider network including Home and Community-Based Services (HCBS), researching and resolving these care concerns in an expeditious manner, and following up to make sure needed interventions are implemented.
 This may include referring the issue to peer review and other appropriate external entities.
-In addition, Aetna tracks and trends PQoC cases and prepares trend reports according to provider, issue category, referral source, number of verified issues, and closure levels.
-Aetna utilizes these trend reports to monitor providers for whom there have been previous complaints for continued non-compliance.
-These reports also identify significant trends warranting review by the Aetna Credentialing and Performance Committee for participation continuance or other quality improvement interventions.
+In addition, Aetna Better Health of Michigan tracks and trends PQoC cases and prepares trend reports that we organize according to provider, issue category, referral source, number of verified issues, and closure levels.
+Aetna Better Health of Michigan will use these trend reports to provide background information on providers for whom there have been previous complaints.
+These reports also identify significant trends that warrant review by the Aetna Credentialing and Performance Committee, or identify the need for possible quality improvement initiatives.